Understanding Recognised Pomeranian Colours in Australia

 Are you considering getting a Pomeranian?
 Are you already the proud owner of one of these beautiful little fluffballs but want to know more about them?
-Have you ever wondered what colors Pomeranians have and why theirs stands out from all the others?
+Have you ever wondered what colors Pomeranians come in?
 I will provide an overview of these gorgeous dogs’ colors, including some information on coat patterns and common color combinations.

 The colour section of the breed standard: